logo CLRP.jpg

 Culturally & Linguistically Responsive Pedagogies in Early Childhood Education Conference 2024

-This conference highlights and celebrates the pivotal role early childhood educators play in translating policy into meaningful practice by showcasing research findings from the Lillian de Lissa Trust funded project: Culturally and linguistically responsive pedagogies in early childhood (CLRP).
+This conference highlighted and celebrated the pivotal role early childhood educators play in translating policy into meaningful practice by showcasing research findings from the Lillian de Lissa Trust funded project: Culturally and linguistically responsive pedagogies in early childhood (CLRP).

 The CLRP project has been mobilised through the collaboration between five partner organisations and two universities across South Australia and New South Wales.
 Presentations will illustrate how innovations in culturally and linguistically responsive practices were designed, implemented and progressed in South Australian and New South Wales early childhood contexts in collaboration with university based researchers through the enactment of a critical action research methodology.

-Additional provocations will be provided in this hybrid conference by keynote presentations from high profile researchers in CLRP.
+Additional provocations were provided in this hybrid conference by keynote presentations from high profile researchers in CLRP.

 partners.png